jbpawlik/SwimNW/README.md

 12:30 - Picture works but now there's a problem with the scrollview where it is creating a bunch of extra space at the bottom of the screen.
 All of the suggestions for fixing it on the Internet are the same one; it does not work

 1:20 - Going to work on saving pictures since I haven't been able to figure out the last problem.

+3:00 - Trying out a few kinds of upload forms and trying to hook them up to Firebase.